AdaCore/learn/books/Ada_For_The_CPP_Java_Developer/chapters/05_Type_System.rst

    subtype Dice_Throw is Integer
       with Dynamic_Predicate => Dice_Throw in 1 ..
 6;

-The clause beginning with **with** introduces an Ada `aspect', which is additional information provided for declared entities such as types and subtypes.
+The clause beginning with **with** introduces an Ada *aspect*, which is additional information provided for declared entities such as types and subtypes.
 The *Dynamic_Predicate* aspect is the most general form.
 Within the predicate expression, the name of the (sub)type refers to the current value of the (sub)type.
 The predicate is checked on assignment, parameter passing, and in several other contexts.
 There is a "Static_Predicate" form which introduce some optimization and constrains on the form of these predicates, outside of the scope of this document.

 Of course, predicates are useful beyond just expressing ranges.
 They can be used to represent types with arbitrary constraints, in particular types with discontinuities, for example: